-TUCSON, AZ (Tucson News Now) - As the holiday weekend approaches, authorities are warning against firing guns in the air at the stroke of midnight to ring in the new year.
+TUCSON, AZ (Tucson News Now) - As the new year approaches, authorities are warning against firing guns in the air at the stroke of midnight.

 The law is named after 14-year-old Shannon Smith, a Phoenix girl killed by a stray bullet in 1999.

-He said celebratory gunfire can lead to property damage or even injury and death.
+Celebratory gunfire can lead to property damage, injury or death.

 The PCSD asks the community to come forward if they hear gunshots in their neighborhood.